 - Tell us about yourself and your business

 - Get multiple loan offers

-There are no restrictions on how you can use the funds from a short-term loan offered through a Fast Capital 360 lending partner.
+There are no restrictions on how you can use the short-term business funding offered through a Fast Capital 360 lending partner.
 However, because this type of loan is meant to be paid off quickly, it should not be used to fund long-term endeavors.

 - Inventory purchases